 C corporations have paid federal income taxes at a flat rate of 21% since 2018, as a result of the Tax Cuts and Jobs Act (TCJA).
 Prior to 2018, C-corps paid taxes on a tiered structure, with rates ranging from 15% to 35%.

-As a result of the Inflation Reduction Act of 2022, the corporate alternative minimum tax (AMT), which is a 15% minimum tax for corporations, went into effect this year.
-However, since the corporate AMT applies only to corporations with average adjusted financial statement income over $1 billion, the Joint Committee on Taxation predicts that it will only impact around 150 companies each year.
+Starting in tax year 2023, the corporate alternative minimum tax (AMT), which is a 15% minimum tax for corporations, went into effect as a result of the Inflation Reduction Act of 2022.
+However, since the corporate AMT applies only to corporations with average adjusted financial statement income over $1 billion, the U.S. Treasury Department estimates that only around 100 large corporations pay this tax each year.

 Taxes on corporate dividends

-Corporations pay their shareholders dividends, and shareholders then have to pay taxes on those dividends on their individual tax returns.
-This is referred to as “double taxation,” because the income is taxed twice — once at the corporate level and again when paid out as dividends.
+Corporations pay their shareholders dividends.
+Shareholders then pay taxes on those dividends on their individual tax returns.
+This is referred to as “double taxation” because the income is taxed twice — once at the corporate level and again when paid out as dividends.

 The federal tax rate shareholders pay on those dividends depends on whether the dividends are ordinary or qualified.
 Ordinary dividends are taxed at the same rate as the shareholder’s other income, and rates range from 10% to 37%.
 Qualified dividends are taxed at lower capital gains tax rates, ranging from 0% to 20%.